vidluther/twc-wioa-programs/README.md

 1. Add ability to search all records.
 1. Do the CRUD
 1. Import the latest version of the file from the internet.

+## Why Laravel?
+Why not X, or Y, or Z?
+Because it's my time, and I want to learn Laravel and React/Next.js etc. I needed to reference this sheet for something else that I'm doing and I thought it would better if this sheet could be a web app of it's own, so I'm building it.

+## NoCode solutions exist for this!!
+Yes, I know.
+I've already imported this into Airtable, but I'm over the free plan.
+I would need to pay $10/month, and I wouldn't have a reason to learn Laravel.